lingui/js-lingui/docs/ref/lingui-cli.rst

 .. code-block:: shell

-   # Add English, French and Spanish locale
+   # Add English, French and Spanish locales
    lingui add-locale en fr es

 .. lingui-cli-option:: --format <format>

-Format of message catalog (see :conf:`format` option)
+Format of message catalog (see :conf:`format` option).

 ``extract``
 -----------

 .. lingui-cli:: extract [--clean] [--format <format>] [--verbose]

-This command extract messages from source files and creates message catalog for each language in following steps:
+This command extracts messages from source files and creates a message catalog for each language using the following steps:

 1. Extract messages from all ``*.jsx?`` files inside :conf:`srcPathDirs`
 2. Merge them with existing catalogs in :conf:`localeDir` (if any)